BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-gödel-escher-ashish-vaswani.md

 If not technē, is hedonia teleological?
 What about eudaimonia?

-Qualia in general ("This is Water")?
+Qualia in general?
 Specific qualia, such as raising children?

 What if an AI can raise children according to a specification?